-Jacob Shawn Marisnick Graduated from Riverside Poly (CA) High School in 2009...hit .495 (46-93) his junior year...hit .404 (36-89) his senior season with six homers, 31 RBI and 22 steals...was recognized as a first-team All-CIF (California Interscholastic Federation) selection in 2009...the two-sport athlete was also named an All-County and All-CIF Southern Section wide receiver in his junior season...
-Before being drafted, was committed to play baseball at the University of Oregon.
+Jacob Shawn Marisnick…graduated from Riverside Poly (CA) High School in 2009...hit .495 (46-93) his junior year...hit .404 (36-89) his senior season with 6 HR, 31 RBI and 22 SB...was recognized as a first-team All-CIF (California Interscholastic Federation) selection in 2009...the two-sport athlete was also named an All-County and All-CIF Southern Section wide receiver in his junior season…before being drafted, was committed to play baseball at the University of Oregon… signed by Jays scout Rick Ingalls.

 POSTSEASON: Appeared in 14 postseason games for the AL Champion Astros, playing in his first World Series...
 Went 4-11 (.364) in the playoffs, including 3-8 (.375) with a stolen base in five World Series games vs. Washington.